henrikglass/gept/README.md

 The following directives are supported:

 - `@embed <file>`    \- the `@embed` directive is a single line-directive which takes the path of a file as its argument and, upon expansion, embeds it as a comma-separated list of byte-sized integers.
+Optionally, the `limit(N)` attribute may be specified.
+The `limit(N)` attribute puts an upper limit on the number of bytes to be embedded.
+This can be useful when embedding data from "infinite length" files such as /dev/urandom or any other device file with special read semantics.
 - `@include <file>`  \- the `@include` directive is a single line-directive which works the same as the C preprocessor `#include` directive;
-it will simply output the contents of `<file>`.
+it will simply output the contents of <file>.
 - `@sizeof <file>`   \- the `@sizeof` directive is a single line-directive which takes the path of a file as its argument and expands to the size of the file.